whatmakeart/experiments-in-electronic-arts/content/modules/07-breadboard-to-perfboard/7-01-perfboard-layout/index.md

 [![Breadboard Prototype](2017-breadboard-prototype.jpg)](2017-breadboard-prototype.jpg)

 Breadboards are used at the beginning of a project to layout a circuit and test if it works.
 Breadboards are convenient because assembling one is fast and it is easy to make changes.
 This ease of change is also a liability.
 Jumper wire connections can easily fall out and sometimes have loose connections.
+Therefore breadboards are generally not the best choice for anything but a temporary setup.
+Once a circuit design, function, or layout has been proven on a breadboard it is time to transfer that work to a more permanent setup.
+Eventually that could mean a custom printed circuit board but that has the costs of design, fabrication, and waiting for the board.
+The next best thing is a soldered perfboard.
+Perfboard prototypes offer robust and durable circuits that can be used in long term projects.

 ## Perfboard Prototypes

 [![Shift Register Perfboard Soldered](2018-shift-register-perfboard-soldered.jpg)](2018-shift-register-perfboard-soldered.jpg)

+This perfboard features a series of shift registers.
+These expand the input / output or IO of the Arduino to be able to control more pins.
+Notice how everything is laid out in an orderly fashion.

 ### Perfboard